From Doughnuts to Dark Matter across Mycelium Networks: co-developing place-based narratives for positive change

 Policy and information network, connecting transformational models

-• characteristics of place shown as tree species > ‘wood wide web’ network
+• characteristics of place shown as tree species > using the ‘wood wide web’ network model

 • crown shyness channel-gaps > mutually respected shared spaces across neighbourhoods